wtmatlock/autocycler-pipeline/README.md

-# An automated Nextflow pipeline for Autocycler using Docker
+# An automated Nextflow pipeline for Autocycler (v.
+0.4.0) using Docker
 ## Usage

 1. You will need to install [Nextflow](https://nextflow.io/docs/latest/install.html) and [Docker](https://docs.docker.com/engine/install/).